 Snorkeling in Iceland in December

 Like lava caving, snorkeling is available throughout the year but is particularly unique during winter.
-The main location is Silfra fissure, located in the Thingvellir National Park.
+If you’re wondering what to do in Iceland in December, this is one of the most unforgettable activities.

 - See also: Scuba Diving and Snorkeling in Iceland